What are the advantages of adopting HR analytics/metrics as the main way of evaluating the success of an HR strategy?

 HR analytics refers to examining empirical data and statistics to formulate informed decision-making in the workplace.
-The data can take several forms, from visualisation and/or machine learning.
+The data can take several forms, from visualisation to machine learning.
 HR professionals may utilise evidence-based data to identify and interpret trends to achieve strategic objectives and improve processes (Boxall, Purcell & Wright, 2007).
 The metric aspect can then measure indicators to evaluate progression or status toward HR strategic goals.
 It is typical for most HR departments to record organisational data relating to employee attrition, recruitment needs, or performance gauges by default (Mohdzaini, 2022).
-However, until this data is analysed with HR analytics and measured against strategic goals with HR metrics, runs the risk of underutilisation.
+However, it runs the risk of underutilisation until this data is analysed with HR analytics and measured against strategic goals with HR metrics.

 The advantages of adopting such an approach to evaluate HR strategies against objective data can lead to insights into areas of complexity, such as employee satisfaction or motivation (Mohdzaini, 2022).
 This can go further to include productivity, attendance, and engagement.
 A sustained shortfall can lead to positioning a targeted intervention or reallocating resources to ameliorate identified issues.
 It can also be more persuasive to management to contextualise why to opt for one approach over another instead of relying on anecdotal or intuitive evidence (Boxall, Purcell & Wright, 2007).
 Ultimately, analytics and metrics enable HR to provide organisations with a detailed and accurate impression of unique pressures and successes within a workforce to deliver strategic goals.